-I used to read 2–3 books before naptime and then 2–3 more before bedtime.
+I used to read 2–3 books before nap time and then 2–3 more before bedtime.
 As my children grew, this routine never varied.
-Now that they have dropped their naps, we still read before bed.
-My children have never questioned this routine because it has always been a part of their lives.
+Now that they have dropped naps, we still read before bed.
+My children have never questioned this routine because it’s always been part of their lives.

-Here are some of our favorite board books for babies and toddlers:
+Here are some of our favorite board books:

 - The Gruffalo and The Gruffalo’s Child

 - Goodnight, Moon